CaioCamatta/sol-script/README.md

-# The Delta Programming Language
+# The SolScript Programming Language

-**Important:** Delta is a work in progress.
+**Important:** SolScript is a work in progress.

-Delta is a stack-based, prototype-based, interpreted, GC-ed programming language with an ahead-of-time compiler.
+SolScript is a stack-based, prototype-based, interpreted, GC-ed programming language with an ahead-of-time compiler.
 It is implemented in C.

 ## Example program
 ```